 Do research and teaching occupy separate worlds at a premier university?
 At Binghamton University, we seek to connect elements that others may think are separate.
 How, then, can you as a scholar-teacher enrich your teaching with your cutting-edge research?
 How can you advance your research with lessons and projects you and your students explore in the classroom?
 And how might the scholarship of teaching and learning help make that happen?

 Tom O'Brien, professor in Binghamton University's Graduate School of Education, presented a stimulating keynote titled "Teaching as Research."
 The slides from his presentation are available here (pdf 14.5 mb).
-Video of his presentation and other segments of the conference will be posted here soon, as well.
+Video of his presentation and other segments of the conference is available here, as well.

 ISCL has an e-mail list which sends announcements of upcoming events (usually only two or three messages per month).
 If you would like to subscribe, send an e-mail, using the account you'd like to add, to firstname.lastname@example.org.
 In the body of the e-mail, enter Subscribe ISCL-L yourfirstname yourlastname (for example Subscribe ISCL-L Benjamin Bloom).
 There should be no other text or any automated signature in the e-mail body.